DNA methylation: In exercise

 High intensity exercise has been shown to result in reduced DNA methylation in skeletal muscle.
-Promoter methylation of PGC-1α and PDK4 were immediately reduced after high intensity exercise, whereas PPAR-γ methylation was not reduced until three hours after exercise.
+Promoter methylation of PGC-1α and PDK4 were immediately reduced after high intensity exercise, whereas PPAR-δ methylation was not reduced until three hours after exercise.
 At the same time, six months of exercise in previously sedentary middle-age men resulted in increased methylation in adipose tissue.
 One study showed a possible increase in global genomic DNA methylation of white blood cells with more physical activity in non-Hispanics.

 In B-cell differentiation

 A study that investigated the methylome of B cells along their differentiation cycle, using whole-genome bisulfite sequencing (WGBS), showed that there is a hypomethylation from the earliest stages to the most differentiated stages.
 The largest methylation difference is between the stages of germinal center B cells and memory B cells.
 Furthermore, this study showed that there is a similarity between B cell tumors and long-lived B cells in their DNA methylation signatures.